g7sim/cmsimple-XH-CL/README.md

 * It has also limitations in WINDOWS (like Xampp etc.) : a) URI-pathes like /plugins or /plugins/plugin1 (but ok is /plugins1/plugins) or /cmsimple or /templates  - which have their equivalent in the CMS-structure - are momentary not allowed in Windows - but in the Web!) ; b) The configuration of ckeditor destroys the config.php in Windows - to do manually for skin-choice - but not in the Web)

-* It is not quite compatible with FHS_Adminmenu - maybe in a future version , but with hi_admin https://github.com/TN03/hi_admin_xh - and most of the 1.7x - plugins function.
+* It is not full compatible with FHS_Adminmenu - maybe in a future version , but with hi_admin https://github.com/TN03/hi_admin_xh - and most of the 1.7x - plugins function.

 * The final version will have a different admin-ui and other templates inklusive Bootstrap ( https://github.com/g7sim/Bootstrap3-XH  and https://github.com/g7sim/Bootstrap4-XH ) as You can find them in this git.